-In order to further study the relationship between the UV and H α emission, we draw upon Galaxy Evolution Explorer (GALEX) UV observations for a complete sub-set of starforming galaxies from the 11 Mpc H α narrowband imaging survey of Kennicutt et al. (2008).
-Dwarf galaxies dominate this sample by number, and over 80% have H α -based SFRs < 0.1 M{\odot} yr-1.
-This data set is thus ideal for probing the relationship between the UV and H α emission in the low SFR regime.
-Such a sample is also particularly well suited for study in the UV since the vast majority of the galaxies have low metallicities and low-dust contents which minimizes difficulties with otherwise vexing attenuation corrections.
+In order to further study the relationship between the UV and H $\alpha$ emission, we draw upon GALEX UV observations for a complete sub-set of star-forming galaxies from the 11 Mpc H $\alpha$ narrowband imaging survey of Kennicutt et al. (2008).
+Dwarf galaxies dominate this sample by number, and over 80% have H $\alpha$ -based SFRs<0.1 M ${\odot}$ yr-1.
+This dataset is thus ideal for probing the relationship between the UV and H $\alpha$ emission in the low SFR regime.
+Such a sample is also particularly well-suited for study in the UV since the vast majority of the galaxies have low-metallicities and low-dust contents which minimizes difficulties with otherwise vexing attenuation corrections.

-The precursor H α survey and GALEX follow-up program together has been referred to as 11HUGS, 11 Mpc H α and Ultraviolet Galaxy Survey.
+The precursor $H\alpha$ survey and GALEX follow-up program together has been referred to as 11HUGS, the 11 Mpc $H\alpha$ and Ultraviolet Galaxy Survey.
 The data from 11HUGS are part of a broader campaign designed to provide a census of star formation and dust in the Local Volume.
-11HUGS is being further augmented by IRAC mid-infrared and MIPS far-infrared observations through the composite Local Volume Legacy17 (LVL) program (Lee et al. 2008; Dale et al. 2009), which is delivering the overall multi-wavelength data set to the community.18 The ensemble of observations enables studies ranging from detailed spatially resolved analyses probing the properties of individual HII regions and the radial profiles of disks, to a broader statistical examination of the demographics of the local starforming galaxy population as a whole (e.g., Lee et al. 2007; Dale et al. 2009).
-Other specific studies currently being pursued by the 11HUGS and LVL teams include the calibration of monochromatic far-IR SFR indicators (Calzetti et al. 2009) and photometric measurement indices for polycyclic aromatic hydrocarbon (PAH) emission (Marble et al. 2009), and an examination of the prevalence and duty cycle of starbursts in dwarf galaxies (Lee et al. 2009).
+11HUGS is being further augmented by Spitzer IRAC mid-infrared and MIPS far-infrared observations through the composite Local Volume Legacy (LVL) program (Lee et al. 2008; Dale et al. 2009), which is delivering the overall multi-wavelength dataset to the community.
+The ensemble of observations enables studies ranging from detailed spatially-resolved analyses probing the properties of individual HII regions and the radial profiles of disks (e.g., Munoz-Mateos et al. 2009), to a broader statistical examination of the demographics of the local star-forming galaxy population as a whole (e.g., Lee et al. 2007, Dale et al. 2009).
+Other specific studies currently being pursued by the 11HUGS and LVL teams include the calibration of monochromatic far-IR SFR indicators (Calzetti et al. 2009) and photometric measurement indicies for PAH emission (Marble et al. 2009), and an examination of the prevalence and duty cycle of starbursts in dwarf galaxies (Lee et al. 2009a).